ae-graham/scoreboard/README.md

-Scoreboard app which includes some of Australia's NRL teams.
+Scoreboard app developed with React which includes some of Australia's NRL teams.
 This app does not reflect the real scoreboard, it is only for entertainment purposes.